Skip to main content

 Total New Revenue500,000 × 20 = 10,000,000

-1. More time on sellingEstimated on Salesforce study
+1. More time with customersEstimated on Salesforce study

 2. Better account targetingMcKinsey: +10%